 When work or life feels like it is falling apart, it is challenging for me to stay positive.

-This year, I have started a gratitude practice.
-When I set goals for 2020, I created a “Good Things” spreadsheet.
+As part of an annual goal setting exercise several years ago, I created a “Good Things” spreadsheet.
 Every Saturday, I list at least three good things that happened to me or that I did that week.
 It has been fun and brought more joy into my life.

 I have been inspired to practice gratitude by Brené Brown’s books.
 If you are not familiar with her perspectives on gratitude, here is a short video that you can watch.